Firefighting is a very challenging and demanding occupation. Firefighters must respond quickly and work effectively as part of a vital team.

 Firefighting is also very mentally demanding and requires constant and ever-expanding knowledge for department personnel.
 Experience with West Kelowna Fire Rescue ranges from the newest recruit to firefighters with over 30 years of service.

-West Kelowna Fire Rescue's Paid On-Call hiring competitions are run annually based on department requirements and will be announced by the fire department.
+West Kelowna Fire Rescue's Paid On-Call hiring competitions are run as needed based on department requirements.
 Applications will not be accepted on an ongoing basis and will not be kept on record.
 Applicants must meet all of the required qualifications in order to be considered for the Paid On-Call recruit training program.
 You must be a resident of the West Kelowna Fire Protection area at the time of application.

 Successful applicants will need to successfully complete a physical fitness test, an interview process and personal reference checks including a Criminal Records Check prior to assignment into a training class.

 The Paid On-Call recruit training program is an 11 week process comprised of 4 hours on Tuesday evenings and mandatory 10 hours on Saturdays and Sundays, designed to give the necessary skills to be a Paid On-Call member with West Kelowna Fire Rescue.
-Training topics will cover Emergency Medical First Responder 3 with AED and Spinal, JIBC Basic Firefighter, S100/S130 Wildland Firefighter and JIBC Live Fire 1.
+Training topics will cover Emergency Medical First Responder 3 with AED and Spinal, NFPA 1001, S100/S130 Wildland Firefighter and JIBC Live Fire 1.

 After successful completion of the training and testing, you will be assigned to one of our four stations based on where you reside in the District.
 You will be required to attend a minimum of 30% of all calls, at least 75% of weekly Tuesday night training, and complete a six month probationary period.